Apostolic Vicariate of Kimberley in Orange: History

 In 1886 it became a separate vicariate comprising Basutoland, Griqualand West, Bechuanaland and the Orange River Colony (then still Orange Free State).
 On 8 May 1894, Basutoland was separated and made an independent prefecture.
-Since then the vicariate included the Orange River Colony, Griqualand-West and Bechuanaland, and after the later Anglo-Boer war all this territory came under British colonial rule.
-The whole vicariate lay between the Tropic of Capricorn and the southernmost point of the Orange River Colony, and between 22° and 30° East Longitude.
+Since then, the vicariate included the Orange River Colony, Griqualand-West and Bechuanaland, and after the later Anglo-Boer War, all this territory came under British colonial rule.
+The whole vicariate lays between the Tropic of Capricorn and the southernmost point of the Orange River Colony, and between 22° and 30° East Longitude.

-Before the discovery of diamonds the white population was practically composed of Protestant Boers.
+Before the discovery of diamonds, the white population was practically composed of Protestant Boers.
 The number of Catholics was insignificant.
 The towns now in existence were then mere small villages or did not yet exist.
-But in 1870 Kimberley began to attract attention; diamonds had been first discovered about three years previously by John O'Reilly, and immigration brought to South Africa and especially to Kimberley multitudes of Europeans, most of them Irish and English.
+However, in 1870 Kimberley began to attract attention; diamonds had been first discovered about three years previously by John O'Reilly, and immigration brought to South Africa and especially to Kimberley multitudes of Europeans, most of them Irish and English.